stevekriz/apex/README.md

-# Project Name
+# HouseHub

-> Project description
+> A RESTful API that will display home rental information.

 ## Related Projects